 Applications that support provisioning can use group membership to determine which user accounts are created, updated, and deleted or deactivated.
 After you have configured provisioning, assign a group to your application.
 Members of the group are automatically created in the target app.

 Some services have additional data that you can assign to a newly created user.
 For example, when you assign a group to a Salesforce application with provisioning enabled, you can choose the Salesforce roles and profiles that are assigned to users in the group.

 A company uses AD groups to control access to files and they are migrating to Box for file sharing.
 Folders are set up in Box that reflect the same or a similar hierarchy to the on-premises file server.
 Import groups into Okta and then push them to Box where they can be assigned to Collaboration Folders.

-Leveraging groups is an important asset within Okta.
+Groups are an important asset so leveraging them properly is important.
 Groups simplify administration in various ways, including the ability to determine who gets access to applications, who is assigned a certain role in an app, and who gets subjected to security policies.
 Unfortunately, managing groups can be tedious, especially if users must be added and removed manually.